1. Home

 How to set the buckling lengths?

-The buckling strength of a concrete, steel or timber member depends on the buckling length.
+The buckling strength of a member depends on the buckling length.
 The buckling length depends on

 • the system length